Verquere: Jean and Juncker

 A player may not re-enter men on points where he has men of his own or points that are closed by the opponent.
-If the number of men on the bar and the number of points that are occupied by the player’s own men exceed six, the player can never re-enter all his men.
+If the number of men on the bar and the number of points that are occupied by the player's own men exceed six, the player can never re-enter all his men.
 The player has become Jean and loses a double game.
 The English text says that the player has become John.

 If a player has fewer men on the bar than required for Jean but more men than there are empty points and blots of the opponent in his first quarter, the player cannot re-enter all men before the opponent vacates some of his closed points in that quarter.
 The blocked player has become Juncker.
 He has not lost the game, but he must pass his turn until the opponent has made enough room for the player to re-enter all men on the bar.

 Bearing men off

 A player who has rounded up all his men in his fourth and last quarter may bear the men off to an imaginary twenty-fifth point.
 If a die shows more eyes than are required to move the backmost man to the twenty-fifth point, the player may still bear it off.
 However, the player must always use as many of the dice's eyes as possible.
-If a player, for example, has one man on his second last point and two men on hist last point and rolls 2-1, he must bear one man off from each point and leave a blot on the last point.
+If a player, for example, has one man on his second last point and two men on his last point and rolls 2-1, he must bear one man off from each point and leave a blot on the last point.
 The player may not move the man on the second last point to the last point and then bear it off, as he in the latter case uses two eyes and in the former case three eyes.
 A player who bears off his last man wins the game.